 Soldiers surrounded Thein’s home soon after the coup, but he was away, having just attended his mother’s funeral.
 He went into hiding and began orchestrating protests even as he kept moving, staying one step ahead of those who sought to arrest him.

-Thein eventually made contact with a humanitarian organization that works with pro-democracy groups in Myanmar, Iraq and Sudan.
+Thein eventually made contact with several groups, including the Free Burma Rangers, a humanitarian organization that works with pro-democracy groups in Myanmar, Iraq and Sudan.
 That group, with assistance from other supporters, staged a rescue operation, moving Thein and his wife from Myanmar’s former capital and largest city, Yangon, to the border and eventually smuggling him out the country.

 It was a harrowing journey, Thein said, and the group was stopped at several checkpoints before and on the border with Thailand.